bennyhuo/KotlinBlogTranslation/original/Announcing Anko for Android.md

 ## Give it a try!

 Anko is still in alpha stage but we want to release early to get your feedback, so please give it a try.
 We’ve made it as simple as possible to do so.
-It’s all published on Maven Central, and if you’re using Gradle, you can easily add the required dependencies to the <code>build.gradle</code> file:
+It’s all published on Maven Central, and if you’re using Gradle, you can easily add the required dependencies to the `build.gradle` file:

 {% raw %}
 <p></p>